Can I Sue a Public Storage Facility?

 If You Want to Sue a Storage Facility, Speak With a Lawyer

-As you can see, rental agreements strongly favor self-service storage facilities.
-So if you believe a storage facility is responsible for the loss of or damage to your property, you should consult an experienced contracts attorney.
-You may also want to speak to a personal injury attorney who could help you with conversion and gross negligence claims.
-Your lawyers can give you legal advice about your potential claim and give you some perspective on whether legal action is worth the hassle.
+Rental agreements strongly favor self-service storage facilities.
+So, if you believe a storage facility caused your property's loss or damage, you should consult an experienced contracts attorney.
+You may also want to speak to a personal injury attorney who could offer legal help with conversion and gross negligence claims.
+Your lawyers can tell you about your potential claim and give you some perspective on whether legal action is worth the hassle.

 Was this helpful?